Double Take

 See you, Seth

-"The next coach." he muttered.
+"The next coach," Ezra muttered.

-Seth hadn’t said where he was and the envelope didn’t reveal a location either.
-‘What if he had only been a few miles away when he wrote the blasted letter; he could be here on the next coach arriving –that could be today.
-What does he mean he doesn’t blame me.
-I did not do anything.’
+Seth hadn't said where he was and the envelope didn't reveal a location either.
+What if he had only been a few miles away when he wrote the blasted letter; he could be here on the next coach –that could be today.
+What did he mean he doesn't blame Ezra.
+He did not do anything.
 Ezra chewed his bottom lip as he considered the possibilities.

 He jumped up suddenly, saying aloud, "The coach."

 He looked up to see Buck and JD sitting at their table, looking at him with puzzled expressions on their faces.
-He went over to them, asking, "The stage coach.
-Was it not supposed to be here yesterday?"
+He went over to them and asked,

-"Yeah." said Buck wondering want was up.
+"Yeah," said Buck wondering want was up.
 He had being watching Ezra reading the letter, wondering what it contained that it had held his attention for the better half of the afternoon.

-"Gentlemen, I have an errand to run; be assured I will be back in town in a few days." said Ezra as he headed towards the saloon doors.
 Just as Ezra reached the saloon doors, he heard the distinctive sound of the stagecoach as it rolled into town.
 Looking up the dusty street, Ezra could see the coach.
-Quickly exiting the saloon, he turned, jogged up the street to the livery to get Chaucer.
-If he left now he could remove himself from Four Corners for a few days, perhaps find a lucrative poker game or two in one of the nearby hamlets and upon his return find that he missed Mr. Dane’s visit.
+He turned and jogged up the street to the livery to get Chaucer.
+If he left now he could remove himself from Four Corners for a few days, perhaps find a lucrative poker game or two in one of the nearby hamlets and upon his return find that he missed Mr Dane's visit.
 Arriving at the livery he realised he had forgotten his supplies.
 He stood at the doorway debating what to do.
-He couldn’t leave without clothes and food or water.
+He couldn't leave without clothes, food or water.
 If he returned now to his room above the saloon the probabilities were high that Seth would find him.
-But he couldn’t very well leave with clothes, food and water.
+But he couldn't very well leave without any personal effects.
 Damn, he had to go back.

 Chris got up and walked over to the alley behind the saloon; sure enough, Ezra came hastily round the corner carrying his saddlebags.